 How to invest 401 (k)

 Discovering the ideal contribution of 401 (k) is just the beginning.
 Once the money comes into the account, you need to determine the best way to distribute it.
-See the article : Investors Pour Over $100M In Bitcoin IRA Program.
+To see also : Should you put our money into a Roth IRA or a traditional IRA?.
 Fortunately, there are some key rules that should keep you on track and remove some pressure from the decision-making process.

 Your 401 (k) assignment should reflect yours time horizon,, risk toleranceand investment objectives.
 If you are over 10 to 15 years old until you start withdrawing funds, then you should give priority to growth.
 Younger savers should invest as much as possible in stocks, with limited exposure to bonds, as stocks have yielded significantly higher long-term returns than bonds in the past.
 Most plans offer mutual funds and ETFs which mimic the performance of major market indices or specific growth sectors, and these are great assets for 401 (k) assets.